How To Create A Cell Phone Reimbursement Policy

 Any plan that fails on one of these points is non-accountable and requires your employee to either write you a check for the excess amount or report their reimbursement as income.
 Luckily, you can meet all these requirements with a system you already use every day: your employee expense workflow.

-Having employees submit their cell phone expenses as T&E, as opposed to handling reimbursement via payroll or another Accounts Payable process, allows you to pay your people under an accountable plan without changing any of your workflows.
+The answer: Having employees submit their cell phone expenses as T&E, as opposed to handling reimbursement via payroll or another Accounts Payable process, allows you to pay your people under an accountable plan without changing any of your workflows.

-Thanks to a few rule changes over the past few years, the IRS now requires far less documentation to support the dollar amount of mobile reimbursements.
+Thanks to a few rule changes over the past few years, IRS guidelines now require far less documentation to support the dollar amount of mobile reimbursements.
 Back when cell phones were treated as listed property, companies had to be prepared to justify the level of reimbursement based on the percentage of business versus personal usage the phone had each month.
 That meant call logs with highlighted line-items and inconsistent reimbursements month-to-month.